 General comment: The CARES Act expanded the type of educational assistance an employee can exclude from gross income under section 127.
 Specifically, payments by an employer to either an employee or a lender to be applied toward an employee's student loans can be excluded from gross income.
 IRC § 127(c)(1)(B), as added the CARES Act.
-The payments can be of principal or interest on any qualified education loan incurred by the employee for his or her education (not for education of a child), but payments must be paid by the employer before 2021.
+The payments can be of principal or interest on any qualified education loan incurred by the employee for his or her education (not for education of a child).
+The exclusion applies to payments made before 2026.
+Taxpayer Certainty and Disaster Tax Relief Act of 2020, § 120, P.L.
+116-260.
 The \$5,250 cap still applies, and it applies to both the new student loan repayment benefit, as well as other educational assistance (e.g., tuition, fees, books) provided.
 IRC § 127(a)(2).